sgumerrabbani/SOFE3980U-Lab4/README.md

 The [model.csv](/SVBR/model_1.csv) file consists of six columns.
 The first is actual class $'\in \{1,...,5}`$.
 Other columns represents $'hat{y}_j`$.
 Those are the validation results of an ML model.

 ### Task 3:
-* Update the Java program to calculate the CE, confusion matrix for all the data stored in the [model_1.csv](/MCC/model.csv) file.
+* Update the Java program to calculate the CE and confusion matrix for all the data stored in the [model_1.csv](/MCC/model.csv) file.

 ## Discussion
 Compare accuracy, recall, and precision by describing the interpretation of each of them.
 Using examples shows applications in which one of them is more important than the others.